zchlrnr/pileofcanoes/yocad/README/README.md

   By downloading all files in the "PythonAttempt" folder and running

+  '$python3 pythonattempt01.py'

+  It should go off without a hitch, and plot the yoyo profile with matplotlib.

   Currently, as of 2017.11.09, profile.txt, rim.txt, and cup.txt do not
-  actively interface w/ 'specs.txt', however it will (and must) in the future.
+  actively interface w/ 'specs.txt' or with eachother, however it will (and must) in the future.
 There is only one file which contains bearing seat information, and it is called 'BearingSeatCoords_C.txt'.
   More of such files for every known letter labeled bearing size will be generated.

   A subroutine called Bezier.py is written.
 It is called to calculate exactly 200 points in a bezier spline shape given two lists of coordinate pairs (x and y values).

+  This code is initially written by Zach Lerner